Locating, identifying son’s remains an answer to mother’s prayer | Arkansas Democrat Gazette

-HOT SPRINGS -- After months of searching, Jessica Ellis' prayers were answered last week when the Arkansas state Crime Laboratory confirmed that remains found Dec.
+HOT SPRINGS -- After months of searching, Jessica Ellis' prayers were answered recently when the Arkansas state Crime Laboratory confirmed that remains found Dec.
 16 off Arkansas 7 were those of her son, Amir Isaiah Ellis, who had been missing since May.

 "It's mixed feelings, it's what we've been praying for, so I'm thankful, but there's just so many mixed feelings," Jessica Ellis told The Sentinel-Record.
 "I don't think I was completely ready for the prayer to be answered, although that's been my only prayer."